ESCOMP/ESMStandardNames/StandardNamesRules.rst

 #.
 The standard name dictionary consists of a number of individual XML elements:
    one ``standard_name`` element for each entry.
 A standard name entry consist of a ``name`` attribute that represents the variable name, and (optionally) a ``description`` attribute that gives a detailed description of what that name represents.
-Note that the ``description`` field is provided for information and disambiguation only, and does not need to be included for individual implementations of the standard names.
+Note that the ``description`` field is only provided for information and disambiguation only (though it should be unique), and does not need to be included for individual implementations of the standard names.
 It is not the same as ``long_name`` entries used in CCPP and other standards, but it can be used to inform the contents of that field.
 The ``standard_name`` XML entry also contains a nested